-norities can be discriminated in employment, it is unclear that this policy would make people tend to choose minority identity for children.
-For instance, Hasmath and Ho (2015) find that minorities perceive that they are at a disadvantage in the job search process, even though estimated Han-minority wage differentials demonstrate little evidence for ethnic minority disadvantages.
+(iii) Employment.
+The national ethnic policy states that minorities should have favorable treatment in employment.
+However, explicit quotas for minority employment are rare.
+As minorities can be discriminated in employment, it is unclear that this policy would make people tend to choose minority identity for children.
+For instance, Hasmath and Ho (2015) find that minorities perceive that they are at a disadvantage in the job search process, even though estimated Han-Minority wage differentials demonstrate little evidence for ethnic minority disadvantages.